 Put the “Giving” Back into Thanksgiving

-As we approach Thanksgiving, it’s easy to get caught up in distractions – football games, Black Friday shopping and the quest for the perfect meal.
-Instead, make the day about giving thanks for what we have, sharing with and serving others, and celebrating with those we love.
+As we approach Thanksgiving, it’s easy to get caught up in distractions – football games, shopping and the quest for the perfect meal.
+Instead, make the season about giving thanks for what we have, sharing with and serving others, and celebrating with those we love.

 One way to remember your blessings is to acknowledge them.
 Go around the dinner table and have each person name something they are thankful for.
 This could be done each night in November or the week leading up to Thanksgiving.
-On Thanksgiving Day, ask your guests to do the same.
 For a more lasting idea, have everyone write down or draw a picture of what they’re thankful for.
 After everyone shares their paper, save them in a binder.
 Each year, add to the binder and reflect on blessings of the past.
-“We do a ‘thankful tree’ in November,” says Stephanie Loux, mom of three.
-“I draw a tree and tape it to the pantry door and the kids cut out leaves from construction paper.
-Each night we all write one thing we’re thankful for on a leaf and tape it to the tree.
-Kids can be grateful for anything from Elsa to butterflies.
-We look forward to this tradition every year.”

 Donate to Charity